AbhijayGhadyale/RubyCapybaraFrameworkAll/README.md

 # Running from the commandline
 For Executing Test cases in form of feature file use below Commands

-1)  to obtain cucumber html reports and exec test cases
+(1)  to obtain cucumber html reports and exec test cases

 - 'bundle exec cucumber --format html --out html-report/testReport.html'

-2)  to obtain cucumber json reports and Report builder html reports and exec test cases
+(2)  to obtain cucumber json reports and Report builder html reports and exec test cases

 - 'bundle exec cucumber --format json --out json-report/testReport.json'

-3) to only execute test cases (all)
+(3) to only execute test cases (all)

 - 'bundle exec cucumber'

-4) to execute a feature
+(4) to execute a feature

 - 'bundle exec cucumber -n "Feature file title" --format json --out json-report/testReport.json'

 This command will only execute feature and generate a cucumber json report and Report builder html report .

+(5) create different config files in config folder e.g. for chrome headless mode create files as chromeheadless.config.yaml and when executing test cases pass its name

+- bundle exec cucumber --format json --out json-report/testReport.json TEST_CONFIG='chromeheadless.config'

+so it will execute test cases/features in chromeheadless mode similar way have config files for firefox , ie etc and pass its name when using command

 # Writing / Debugging the automation: